dod-advana/gamechanger-ml/gamechangerml/src/nlp_lit/README.md

 ## Model and Data
 The implementation assumes you have a trained PyTorch classifier.
 The model directory should conform to the usual layout of PyTorch models.
-LIT runs prediction on specified dataset.
+ClfLit runs prediction on a specified dataset.

 The data is held in a `.csv` with columns
 ```